h2oai/h2ogpt/docs/README_offline.md

 ### Hard Way:

-Identify all models needed and download each.
-The below list is not exhaustive because the models added changes frequently and each uses different approach for downloading.
+Identify and download all needed models.
+Note that the following list is not exhaustive, as new models are frequently added, and each model uses a different approach for downloading.

-Note, when running `generate.py` and asking your first question, it will download the model(s), which for the 6.9B model takes about 15 minutes per 3 pytorch bin files if have 10MB/s download.
+Note that when running `generate.py` and asking your first question, it will download the model(s), which for the 6.9B model takes about 15 minutes per 3 pytorch bin files if have 10MB/s download.

 If all data has been put into `~/.cache` by HF transformers and GGUF/GGML files downloaded already and one points to them (e.g. with `--model_path_llama=llama-2-7b-chat.Q6_K.gguf` from pre-downloaded `https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/resolve/main/llama-2-7b-chat.Q6_K.gguf`), then these following steps (those related to downloading HF models) are not required.